 Use a nonstick frying pan with some oil over medium-high heat.

 Bob takes pancakes so seriously that he keeps his prying pans in a secret place, far from the kitchen.
 He is the only one in charge to use them, just for pancakes, obviously.

 Pour the batter onto the griddle, one full ladle makes 3 little pancakes, Bob likes them small and we agree.

-Bake until the edge of pancake begins to dry and lose its gloss.
+Bake until the edge of the pancake begins to dry and lose its gloss.
 Flip them just one time and bake until golden brown.
 Serve hot.
 (While cooking you can keep them warm into the oven at 90˚)

 Eat with some butter, homemade maple syrup, jam (did you ever try HASCAP jam?) and crunchy bacon.

 Now you have two choices: burn this billion of calories going out and cut down some trees like a real Canadian Lumberjack or just lay down on the couch for the rest of the day.